Out of the Blue (2006 film)

-Out of the Blue is a 2006 New Zealand crime drama film directed by Robert Sarkies and starring Karl Urban.
-It is based on the 1990 Aramoana massacre, the deadliest mass shooting in New Zealand prior to the Christchurch mosque shootings, that occurred over a period of two days in the small coastal community of Aramoana in Otago, New Zealand.
+Out of the Blue is a 2006 New Zealand crime drama film directed by Robert Sarkies and starring Karl Urban, based on the 1990 Aramoana massacre, that occurred over a period of two days in the small coastal community of Aramoana in Otago, New Zealand.
+This was the deadliest mass shooting in New Zealand at the time, prior to the Christchurch mosque shootings in 2019.

 The film premiered at the Toronto International Film Festival on 11 September 2006 in Canada and was released in New Zealand on 12 October 2006.
 It grossed over $1 million at the New Zealand box-office, taking it into the top ten highest grossing local films.

 Plot

 On 13 November 1990, David Gray, an unemployed man in his 30s lives in his parents' small holiday home in Aramoana.
 He cycles into town where he has an argument with staff at a bank over a minor issue.
 Unstable and angry, he returns home where he has a cache of fire-arms.

 Late in the afternoon, he notices children from a neighbouring house have wandered onto his yard and he angrily abuses them, sparking a heated verbal exchange with their father, Garry Holden.
 Gray goes inside his house and then quickly re-emerges armed with the rifle, shooting Holden dead.
 Holden's two young daughters, Chiquita and Jasmine, and his girlfriend Julie-Anne's adopted daughter Rewa, witness the murder and flee inside Holden's house, attempting to hide.
 Gray enters and soon locates them.

 Chiquita is then seen fleeing, having been wounded, trying to get help for Jasmine and Rewa (whose deaths occur off-screen).
 She reaches Julie-Anne and they both get into her van and drive towards the scene, trying to rescue the other girls, only to find Holden's house has been set on fire.
 Julie-Anne is then forced to drive to safety as Gray fires at her vehicle.

 Nearby residents hear the shooting and see the smoke, not yet comprehending what is happening.
 Gray enters a nearby house and shoots dead both male occupants.
 Elderly widow Eva Dickson, who recently has had hip surgery, ventures out with her walking frame to see what is happening and she is joined by a neighbour Chris Cole.
 Earlier, Dickson's middle-aged son James had left the house, looking for his dog.
 An unseen Gray opens fire, hitting Cole and narrowly missing Dickson.
 Having collapsed and unable to stand up again, Dickson crawls inside her house to ring the police and then goes back to Cole, lying badly wounded but still conscious, to tell him that help is coming (Cole later succumbs to his injuries).
 A utility with six people on board, including three children, drives up from the nearby beach, stopping near the burning house.
 Gray emerges and opens fire.
 The subsequent shootings are not shown, only the noise and the look of horror on the face of a nearby witness.